History of India (1947–present): Indo-Pakistani War of 1947–1948

 The Indo-Pakistani War of 1947–1948 was fought between India and Pakistan over the princely state of Kashmir and Jammu from 1947 to 1948.
 It was the first of four Indo-Pakistan Wars fought between the two newly independent nations.
 Pakistan precipitated the war a few weeks after independence by launching tribal lashkar (militia) from Waziristan, in an effort to secure Kashmir, the future of which hung in the balance.
 A United Nations-mediated ceasefire took place on 5 January 1949.

 Indian losses in the war totalled 1,104 killed and 3,154 wounded; Pakistani, about 6,000 killed and 14,000 wounded.

 Neutral assessments state India emerged victorious as it successfully defended the majority of the contested territory.

-Governance and politics
+1950s and 1960s under Nehru

 India held its first national elections under the Constitution in 1952, where a turnout of over 60% was recorded.
 The Indian National Congress won an overwhelming majority, and Jawaharlal Nehru began a second term as prime minister.
 President Prasad was also elected to a second term by the electoral college of the first Parliament of India.

 Jawaharlal Nehru, the first Prime Minister of India.
 He oversaw India's transition from a colony to a republic, while nurturing a plural, multi-party system.
 In foreign policy, he took a leading role in the Non-Aligned Movement while projecting India as a regional hegemon in South Asia.